html-graph/html-graph.github.io/content/modules/virtual-scroll.md

 Smaller values for these radii result in greater optimization.

-The `enableVirtualScroll` method automatically configures the transformable viewport, but you can still customize transform settings by calling `setTransformableViewport`.
+The `enableVirtualScroll` method automatically configures the transformable viewport, but you can still customize transform settings by calling `enableUserTransformableViewport`.

 {{< code lang="javascript">}}
 const element = document.getElementById('canvas');